EndPointCorp/end-point-blog/2011/08/05/rails-optimization-digging-deeper.html.md

 });
 ```

-And don't forget the sweeper to clear the fully cached page after edits (or other ActiveRecord callbacks):
+And don’t forget the sweeper to clear the fully cached page after edits (or other ActiveRecord callbacks):

 ```ruby
 class ThingSweeper < ActionController::Caching::Sweeper